-At the annual general meeting of the Company held on 12 February 2016, a special resolution was passed authorising the Company (subject to the Listing Rules and all other applicable legislation and regulations) to make market purchases of up to 89,041,102 Ordinary Shares, representing 14.99 per cent. of the total Ordinary Shares in issue at that time.
+At the annual general meeting of the Company held on 10 February 2017, a special resolution was passed authorising the Company (subject to the Listing Rules and all other applicable legislation and regulations) to make market purchases of up to 109,893,411 Ordinary Shares, representing 14.99 per cent. of the total Ordinary Shares in issue at the date of the notice convening the annual general meeting.
 This authority was granted for the purpose of addressing any imbalance between the supply and demand for the Ordinary Shares, to assist in minimising any discount to the Net Asset Value of the Company at which the Ordinary Shares may be trading and to increase the Net Asset Value per Ordinary Share.
 A renewal of the authority to make purchases of Ordinary Shares will be sought from Shareholders at each annual general meeting of the Company.

 The timing of any purchases will be decided by the Board in light of prevailing market conditions and will be made within guidelines established from time to time by the Board.
-However, such purchases will only be made in accordance with applicable law, the Listing Rules and the Disclosure and Transparency Rules in force from time to time, or any successor laws, rules or regulations.
-The Listing Rules currently provide that where the Company purchases its Ordinary Shares the price to be paid must not be more than 105 per cent. of the average of the closing middle market values of the Ordinary Shares for the five Business Days before the purchase is made or, if higher, the higher of the latest independent trade and the highest current independent bid.
+However, such purchases will only be made in accordance with applicable law, including (but not limited to) MAR, the Listing Rules, the Disclosure Guidance and Transparency Rules in force from time to time, or any successor laws, rules or regulations.
+The Listing Rules currently provide that where the Company purchases its Ordinary Shares the maximum price (exclusive of any expenses) to be paid for each Ordinary Share must not be more than 105 per cent. of the average of the middle market quotations for an Ordinary Share (as derived from the Daily Official List of the London Stock Exchange) for the five Business Days immediately preceding the day on which the purchase is made or, if higher, that stipulated by the regulatory technical standards adopted by the EU pursuant to MAR.